 Art + Architecture Site Specific Artist Grant

-A new grant is available to support artists to produce new, site specific work as part of the Telluride Art + Architecture Weekend.
+This grant is available to support artists to produce new, site-specific work as part of the Telluride Art + Architecture Weekend.

 The new grant encourages artists to create site-specific work, in any creative discipline – visual arts, film, theatre, dance, music, etc. that is created specifically for the Telluride Art + Architecture Weekend home tour.
 Culinary artists are not eligible, as they automatically qualify for a $500 stipend to cover food costs associated with the event.
 Telluride Arts will help connect artists with a venue and coordinate with the homeowners and other site team members, if needed.

 The grants will be awarded on a rolling deadline until funds are fully dispersed, or May 1st, 2018 whichever comes sooner.
 Early applications are recommended.

 We recommend you write your application narrative in a word doc and then cut and paste into the online form.
 Check your links to worksamples and resumes to be sure that they work.
 The jury will judge your artistic excellence primarily on your worksamples, so be sure they are of the highest quality.

 TALK TO US